 Microsoft Windows now comes with a basic screen reader called Narrator, which reads the text on your screen aloud.
 It will also describe events that happen while you’re using the computer, for example an error message.
 You can find more information on how to use Narrator on the Microsoft website.

 Apple/Mac devices offer the VoiceOver function.
 Much like Microsoft’s Narrator, VoiceOver reads text aloud, gives you descriptions of each onscreen element and provides helpful hints along the way.
 You can find more information on how to use VoiceOver on the Apple website.

 Other Screen Reader programmes are available, some with more advanced features.
 Here are some of the most popular options:

 The Outside In website has been designed to change according to the device you are viewing it on.
 We hope that this means you find the text easy to read and the layout easy to follow.

 You can control the size and the font appearing on screen in order to make them easier for you to read.

 On a Windows PC, to change the text size in Internet Explorer:

 - Select Text Size

-- You'll get a list of different font (text) size options –choose the size that's appropriate for you.
+- You'll get a list of different text size options –choose the size that suits you.